 In 1995 we brought together adjoining owners, occupiers in the area and the local authority to carry out a scheme of enhancement.
 This included significant traffic reduction with the repositioning of the car park entrance and removal of tour coaches and buses.
 The visual and pedestrian links to the City centre and adjoining area were improved and the central area re-laid with pennant stone to accommodate trading stalls and outside catering, promoting the evening economy in particular.
 HPH provided significant financial support to this project together with another major property owner St John's Hospital Trust.
 We are currently in discussion with B&NES to develop the public realm further to ensure maximum use and benefit for the general public.

-We are working with the Bath Bid team on a project of potential pedestrianisation and a scheme to increase the space available for tables and chairs servicing the food outlets around the Square.
+We continue to work with Bath and North East Somerset Council and Bath Bid team on a project of potential pedestrianisation and a scheme to increase the space available for tables and chairs servicing the food outlets around the Square.
 This will be combined with physical improvements including lighting, to establish a more continental feel for the area.
+New LED lights have been installed in the large London Plane tree, the centre point of the Square.
+Following the withdrawal of the Council we have stepped in to fund the floral display around the Square toghether with the Kingsmead Traders Association.

 Great Western Railway Viaduct, Chippenham